bonitasoft/bonita-doc/md/runtime-monitoring.md

 The first series is the list of **publishers** that can be activated.
 In Community edition, 2 publishers are provided:
-* JMX (enabled by default), that allows to use any JMX console to monitor your favorite metrics (except JVM metrics)
+* JMX (enabled by default), that allows to use any JMX console to monitor your favorite metrics (except JVM metrics, as they are already published by the JVM itself by default)
-* Logging (disabled by default), that prints to standard Bonita log file the Bonita-related metrics.
+* Logging (disabled by default), that regularly prints to standard Bonita log file the Bonita-related metrics.
 Print interval can be changed (property `org.bonitasoft.engine.monitoring.logging.step`).

 The second series is the list of **metrics** (counters) that can be exposed.